GET READY FOR TAXES: IMPORTANT THINGS TO KNOW ABOUT REFUNDS

 The Tax Withholding Estimator, available on IRS.gov, can help taxpayers make sure they have the right amount of tax withheld from their pay.

-A companion publication, Publication 505, Tax Withholding and Estimated Tax, has additional details including worksheets and examples that can be especially helpful to those who have dividend or capital gain income, owe alternative minimum tax or have other special situations.
+A companion publication, Publication 505, Tax Withholding and Estimated Tax, has additional details including worksheets.
+Also examples that can be especially helpful to those who have dividend or capital gain income, owe alternative minimum tax or have other special situations.

 The quickest and easiest way to make an estimated tax payment is to do so electronically using IRS Direct Pay or the Treasury Department’s Electronic Federal Tax Payment System (EFTPS).
 For information on other payment options, visit IRS.gov/payments

 Taxpayers who pay too little tax during the year, either through withholding or estimated tax payments, may be assessed a penalty when they file.
-In some cases, a penalty may apply if their estimated tax payments are late, even if they are due a refund when they file.
+In some cases, a penalty may apply if their estimated tax payments are late.
+This is even if they are due a refund when they file.

 Certain past-due debt reduces refunds